Payam Heydari

 2625

-Payam Heydari received his bachelor’s and master’s degrees, with honors, in electrical engineering from Sharif University of Technology in 1992 and 1995, respectively.
-He received his doctorate from the University of Southern California in 2001.
-He is currently a Chancellor’s Professor of electrical engineering and computer science at the University of California, Irvine.
+Payam Heydari received his B.S. and M.S. degrees (honors) in electrical engineering from the Sharif University of Technology in 1992 and 1995, respectively.
+He received his Ph.D. degree from the University of Southern California in 2001.
+He is currently the Henry Samueli Faculty Excellence Professor and the University Chancellor’s Professor at the University of California, Irvine.

-During the summer of 1997, Heydari was with Nokia Bell Labs, where he worked on noise analysis in high-speed CMOS integrated circuits.
-He worked at the IBM T. J. Watson Research Center on gradient-based optimization and sensitivity analysis of custom analog/radio-frequency ICs during the summer of 1998.
+During the summer of 1997, he was with Nokia Bell-labs where he worked on noise analysis in high-speed CMOS integrated circuits.
+He worked at IBM T. J. Watson Research Center on gradient-based optimization and sensitivity analysis of custom analog/RF ICs during the summer of 1998.
 His research covers the design of terahertz/millimeter-wave/radio-frequency and analog integrated circuits.
-He is the co-author of two books, three book chapters and more than 170 journal and conference papers.
-He has given the keynote speech to the IEEE GlobalSIP 2013 Symposium on Millimeter Wave Imaging and Communications, served as the invited distinguished speaker at the 2014 IEEE Midwest Symposium on Circuits and Systems, and gave a tutorial at the 2017 International Solid-State Circuits Conference (ISSCC).
-He has served as a distinguished lecturer of both the IEEE Solid-State Circuits Society (SSCS) (2014-2016) and the IEEE Microwave Theory and Techniques Society (2019-2022).
+He is the (co)-author of two books, three book chapters and 200 journal and conference papers.
+He has given the keynote speech to IEEE GlobalSIP 2013 Symposium on Millimeter Wave Imaging and Communications, served as an invited distinguished speaker to the 2014 IEEE Midwest Symp. on Circuits and Systems and gave a tutorial at the 2017 International Solid-State Circuits Conference (ISSCC).
+Heydari served as the distinguished lecturer of both the IEEE Solid-State Circuits Society (SSCS) (2014-2016) and the IEEE Microwave Theory and Techniques Society (MTT-S) (2019-2022).

-Heydari is an associate editor of both the IEEE Journal of Solid-State Circuits and the IEEE Solid-State Circuits Letters.
-He is a member of the Technical Program Committee of IEEE European Solid-State Circuits Conference and the 2021 International Microwave Symposium.
-He was a member of AdCom for the IEEE Solid-State Circuits Society in 2018-2020.
-Formerly, Heydari was a member of the International Technical Program Committee of the ISSCC (2014-2019).
-He was guest editor of IEEE JSSC, and associate editor of IEEE Transactions on Circuits and Systems – I, and served on the Technical Program Committees of Compound Semiconductor IC Symposium (CSICS), International Symposium on Quality Electronic Design, IEEE Design and Test in Europe (DATE) and International Symposium on Physical Design.
-He is director of UCI’s Nanoscale Communication IC Labs.
+Heydari has been an associate editor of IEEE Journal of Solid-State Circuits (JSSC), IEEE Open Journal of Solid-State Circuits Society (OJ-SSCS), and IEEE Solid-State Circuits Letters (SSC-L).
+He is a member of the Technical Program Committee of the IEEE European Solid-State Circuits Conference (ESSCIRC), and the 2021 International Microwave Symposium (IMS 2021).
+Heydari is currently a member of AdCom for the IEEE Solid-State Circuits Society.
+Formerly, he was a member of the International Technical Program Committee of the ISSCC (2014-2019).
+He was the guest editor of IEEE JSSC, and associate editor of IEEE Trans. on Circuits and Systems – I, and served on the Technical Program Committees of the Compound Semiconductor IC Symposium (CSICS), Int’l Symposium on Quality Electronic Design (ISQED), IEEE Design and Test in Europe (DATE) and Int’l Symposium on Physical Design (ISPD).
+Heydari is the director of the Nanoscale Communication IC (NCIC) Labs.

 B.S., Sharif University of Technology, Electrical Engineering, 1992